 These words that I command you today shall be on your heart.
 You shall teach them diligently to your children, and shall talk of them when you sit in your house, and when you walk by the way, and when you lie down, and when you rise.

 It’s obvious that homeschooling is going to score big in this area.
-Let’s send out an atta girl to our sisters who have chosen this option before it was thrust upon every mom in the Western hemisphere this Spring!
-(And everyone shouted: Atta girl!!!)
+Let’s send out an attagirl to our sisters who have chosen this option!
+(And everyone shouted: attagirl!!!)
 But here’s the thing: all educational systems should respect the parent as the leader and ultimate decision-maker in a child’s education.
-Any system that cuts you out, is not allowing you to do your job of directing and controlling your child’s mental development.
-Cross it off the list.
+Any system that cuts you out, is not allowing you to do your job of directing and controlling your child’s mental and emotional development.
+Either cross that school off the list.
+Or ask God how you can supplement the education your child is receiving so you can be at peace as the primary nurturer of their mind.

 Does your child have teachers worthy of emulation?